CRI Sponsored Programs

 Since 2016, the Sports-ISAO program office of the Cyber Resilience Institute (CRI) has organized and promoted a cyber threat hunting and analysis program called c-Watch, an offshoot of the c-Market program.
 The c-Watch has regularly trained students through an experiential learning virtual laboratory associated with international sports.
 The program’s graduates have grown the post-course crowdsourced network – CrowdWatch – into a skills improvement and talent identification pipeline for jobs.

 Beginning in the summer 2020, a compressed four-week c-Watch Cyber Intelligence Training was launched that included our standard curriculum of three weeks of training, plus a one week Capstone.
 That year our Capstone theme focused on COVID-19 instead of a sports-themed event, given the global pandemic and economic crisis of that time.
-For 2021 we anticipate a regular session beginning July 5th, 2021 with a Capstone concurrent with the Opening Ceremony of the 2021 Olympics in Tokyo.

 Find out about our c-Watch Accomplishments